-He shuts her door, goes around the car and opens his.
-He sits, then shuts his door behind him.
+He shuts her door, goes around the car and opens his, falls into the driver’s seat, then pulls the door shut.
 His keys find the ignition.

 Before he can turn the crank, she asks where the to-go bag is.